 The point in time when the VAT tax falls due is known as the Tax Point.
 It is generally when the goods or services are delivered to the customer.
 Most EU countries no longer treat the date of the issuance of the invoice as the tax point.

 The taxable amount is the whole consideration, including any duties and incidentals – but excluding VAT.
 For imports, it is the same value as declared for customs’ purposes, including non-EU duties and tax, plus and packaging.

-Members of the EU must apply principle, ‘standard’ VAT rate of at least 15%.
+Members of the EU must apply principle, ‘standard’ VAT rate of at least 15%, although all countries are now above this minumum.
 See all EU VAT rates here.
-Only Luxembourg now charges this minimum.
 There is no restriction on the maximum rate, and Hungary currently charges 27% VAT.
 Countries may also apply two reduced rates on goods, and this must be at 5% and above.
 The types of goods which may benefit from the reduced rates are provided within the Directive.
 Countries may also apply other rates in force at the date of their accession into the European Union.